 What is Interfaith Leadership?

 Throughout the school year, the ISL cohort learns the basics of interfaith dialogue and action, including how to ask meaningful questions about difference, and how to appropriately enter into new religious spaces.
-At the heart of interfaith leadership is learning to remain open minded while holding fast to one’s own worldviews.
+At the heart of interfaith leadership is learning to remain open-minded while holding fast to one’s own worldviews.
 ISLs explore their own religious, spiritual and secular commitments, while broadening their worldviews.
-We do this through workshops, celebration over food, off campus site visits, and in person conversation with local and region faith leaders.
+We do this through workshops, celebration over food, off-campus site visits, and in-person conversation with local and regional faith leaders.

 What is the time commitment?